-- agriculture and livestock;

-- manufacturing;

 - construction;

 - wholesale and retail trade;

 - tourism (which has secondary effects on various sectors of the economy); and

 - transportation.

-The contribution of these sectors to GDP, coupled with the value they added to other sectors of the economy, contributed to the overall growth of the Dominican economy during the period from 2014 to 2018.
-The annual average GDP growth rate for 2014 to 2018 was 6.5%.
+The contribution of these sectors to GDP, coupled with the value they added to other sectors of the economy, contributed to the overall growth of the Dominican economy during the period from 2015 to 2019.
+The annual average GDP growth rate for 2015 to 2019 was 6.1%.

-The following table sets forth the principal sectors of the economy in 2018.
+The following table sets forth the principal sectors of the economy in 2019.